Unmasking the Polygamous Nature of Quantum Nonlocality: Four and more parties and polygamy

-Note that for $N=3$ and $N=4$ our result is consistent with \cite{TVmono2006} and \cite{Kurzynski2011}, and we do not observe simultaneous violation of the Mermin inequalities.
-However, already from $N=5$ such a violation is possible and it increases exponentially with the number of qubits.
+It leads to the maximal quantum value of the Mermin operator equal to $\mathcal{M}_{N-1}^{\max}=2^{N-2}/\sqrt{N}$ and violation factor of $2^{(N-2)/2}/\sqrt{N}$.
+Note that for $N=3$ and $N=4$ our result is consistent with \cite{TVmono2006} and \cite{Kurzynski2011}, and the respective Mermin inequalities are not violated.
+However, already from $N=5$ onwards such a violation is possible and it increases exponentially with the number of qubits.
 Remarkably, in the limit of many particles, not only there is no monogamy of violations, but in fact every inequality is violated maximally.